American Cichlid Association Convention Guidelines

 17 — Get the information on the flyers and get printing quotes.
 Have the flyers ready by the current ACA Convention.
 Prepare the presentation for the awards banquet.
 Contact the current convention club members to get an idea on how many need to be printed.

 13 — Send the flyers to the club so they can be inserted in the handout packet at the convention.
 Give the current convention club an estimate on how much time will be needed at the banquet for your presentation.

 12 — ACA Convention At the current convention it would be helpful if your members could pay attention to the proceedings and discuss if any improvements could be made.
 Talk to the vendors and manufacturers and start to make contacts to confirm trade show spaces, donations and sponsorships for speakers and show classes.
 The presentation at the awards banquet should be both entertaining and informative.
 It should take no longer than 5 minutes.

-10 — Contact the club that just held the convention and pick there brain for suggestions.
-They should also be able to provide information like numbers of attendees, show entries, etc…
+10 — Contact the club that just held the convention and pick their brains for suggestions.
+They should also be able to provide information like numbers of attendees, show entries, etc …

 06 — Get the website up and going.
 It should be complete with all the info like: Registration form; programs; hotel; side trips and contacts.
-Send a one page add to the Managing Editor of BB for the convention and referring people to the web site.
+Send a one-page advertisement to the Managing Editor of BB (contact the Editor for specifications) for the convention and referring people to the website.
 Prepare registration form.
 Letters should go out to manufacturers and local stores announcing the convention and requesting support in the form of donations, sponsorships, and trade show spaces.

 Monday – Tuesday